Awolters123/Research-Methods/README.md

 In this repository you will also find the custom created G_handel csv file thats created with the shellscript.
 In this repository there's also an file named G_handel (difference per year) and G_handel (difference per quarter).

+link to the website were all data comes from: https://opendata.cbs.nl/statline/#/CBS/nl/dataset/81589ned/table?ts=1585485607449